Shinshin Toitsu Aikido

 of Mind and Body

 Our Dojo is dedicated to the path of Shinshin Toitsu Aikido.
-Through the regular practice of Ki excercises, breathing and meditation we learn to find calmness and centeredness and to experience oneness of mind and body.
+Through the regular practice of Ki excercises, breathing and meditation we learn to find calmness and centeredness, to experience oneness of mind and body, and to realize our oneness with the Ki of the Universe.
 In Ki-Aikido we then learn, experience and begin to embody the principles of non-dissention and non-violent conflict resolution through the practice with a training partner.
 The relaxed, calm and almost family-like atmosphere in our dojo enables us to walk this path with great focus and energy.
 Over time, we will be more and more able to transfer these learnings into our daily lives, so that we can begin to unfold our full human potential.

 We invite you to come and visit us, watch a class, or try it out right away with a free introductory lesson.
 When can you begin?
 Anytime… but the best time for your first step is always now!
 On this website you will find a lot of information about our training, class schedules, fees, loads of pictures, and how to find us… We look forward to meeting you!

 31.10.2017: Last week we returned safely from Japan.
 The Ki Aikido Camp at the HQ in Tochigi was again wonderful!
 The teaching of Shinichi Tohei Sensei and Kobori Sensei was very inspiring and helpful for all of us, but also the atmosphere with the other Aikidoka from all around the world (USA, Hawaii, Japan, Australia, Tahiti, Germany, Holland, Spain, Belgium, Russia) was fantastic!
 Naturally we used our time in Japan also for traveling and sightseeing… You can find photos here, and on our Facebook-page…